soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 When the user run the server, server will wait until a client request comes.
 When a client program is run, this client request will go to the server and the server will create a new thread for this client.
 So the server can handle multiple clients by using different threads for each client.

 When a new client joins the server, first thing the server will do is to create a separate thread for him/her.
-Then the server will ask his/her name by sending a message like “Enter your name:”.
+Then the server will ask his/her name by sending a message “Enter your name:”.
 After getting this message from the server, we shall take input of client’s name from the client side program’s console.
 The new client will send this name to the server and server will store this information.
 Let’s assume, the new client’s name is Ironman.
 Server will also send a server-message to all of the existing clients that “ Ironman has joined the